RobCranfill/miditrans/README.md

 # miditrans
-Code - that will run on a dedicated Raspberry Pi? - to allow me to control an SR18 from a MPKMini
+Code to run on a Raspberry Pi to allow me to control an SR18 from a MPKMini

 Raison d'être
 ----